 Red clover - a lymphatic lift

 While it has traditionally been used to ease skin swelling, red clover can also be called upon to improve lymphatic flow, which removes waste, toxins and dead cell debris from your body.

 Cleavers - filter toxins

 No, not that kind - nobody should have a taste that sharp.
 The cleaver herb is used to flush the kidneys and lymphatic system, relieve swollen glands, ease urinary conditions and improve problem skin.
 Much better.

 The lymphatic system plays such a crucial role in removing all sorts of bad stuff from your body: cell waste and toxins.
 Here is another herb that gives your lymphatic system a little support.
 Added bonus?
 Violets taste delicious and are great in tea.

 Get Mother Nature on your side…

-Rasheeqa also talks you through exactly how to make a remedy at home for repairing damaged skin in this month’s the Curator Collective newsletter.
+Sign up to the Curator Collective newsletter.
+This month we talk you through exactly how to make a remedy at home for repairing damaged skin.

 To receive this great monthly email with natural, ethical and practical remedies to everyday ailments sign up here.